MartijnSch/optimizely-gem/README.md

 ## Audiences

-The fields that are available for an experiment: id, name, project_id and description.
+The fields that are available for an audience: id, name, project_id and description.

 	Retrieve all audiences for an project:
 		audiences = optimizely.audiences(12345)